NeogitOrg/neogit/README.md

   commit_order = "topo",
   -- Default for new branch name prompts initial_branch_name = "",
+  -- Default for rename branch prompt.
+If not set, the current branch name is used initial_branch_rename = nil,
   -- Change the default way of opening neogit kind = "tab",
   -- Floating window style